AltaPay/plugin-magento2-community/README.md

 ** Version 3.2.2

     * Bug fixes:
-        - Fix order failing issue when applying a fixed discount on the cart
+        - Fix: Order failing issue when applying a fixed discount on the cart
-        - Fix cancel order issues when there is no transaction
+        - Fix: Cancel order issues when there is no transaction

 ** Version 3.2.1

     * Bug fixes:
-        - Fix compilation issue due to a missing file path
+        - Fix: Compilation issue due to a missing file path

 ** Version 3.2.0